anyproto/docs/anytype-basics/setting-up-your-profile/account-and-data.md

 This feature is currently available only on desktop.
 {% endhint %}

 If you need some extra privacy, e.g. while sharing a computer, you can set up a pin code that will lock the app while using and protect your recovery phrase.
-You will need to enter the pin code each time your Anytype session expires (1 min, 5 min, 10 min, or 1 hour) or if you want to access your recovery phrase:
+You will need to enter the pin code each time your Anytype session expires (1 min, 5 min, 10 min, or 1 hour) or if you want to access your Recovery Phrase:

 {% hint style="warning" %}
 We do not store this data so we cannot help you in recovering.
-Make sure to write down your pin code next to your recovery phrase note.
+Make sure to write down your pin code next to your Recovery Phrase note.
 {% endhint %}

 ### Data Management

 **Local files**.
-You can choose to offload files stored in Anytype to our encrypted backup node.
+You can choose to offload files stored in Anytype to our Encrypted Backup Node.

 **Account deletion**.
 Also, if you would like to delete your account, you can do it in this section.

 ### Recovery Phrase

-You can access your recovery phrase or scan the QR code to connect your mobile device.
+You can access your Recovery Phrase or scan the QR code to connect your mobile device.
 For more details, please check [what-is-a-recovery-phrase.md](../../data-and-security/what-is-a-recovery-phrase.md "mention").